min69u/Reforestation/README.md

-## What do you call a pig with three eyes?
-Piiig
+## What kind of tree fits in your hand?
+A palm tree!